 Lighting Design by Duane Pagano.
 Sound Design by Brandon Walker.
 Set/Costume Design by Erin Cronican.

 Assistant Direction by Candice Oden.
-Assistant Production Design by Robin Friend Stift.
+Movement Assistance by Robin Friend Stift.

 Dialect Coaching: Jane Kahler.